 - Make Batter – Combine all the vegetables in a large bowl.
 Add flour, water, and salt.
 Mix everything together with a wooden spoon.

 - Make Pancakes – Heat up a large skillet over medium high heat.
 Make 2 batches of large pancakes or several smaller ones.
 Add 2 tbsp oil and be sure to coat bottom evenly.
 Pour ½ of the batter into a nonstick pan.
 Even it out with a spatula.
-Press half of the sliced mushrooms into the top of the pancake.
 Reduce heat to medium and cook until bottom becomes light golden brown, about 4-5 minutes.
-Shake pan or a slide spatula under pancake to be sure its not sticking anywhere.
+Shake pan or slide a spatula under pancake to be sure its not sticking anywhere.
 Flip pancake.Increase heat to medium high.
 Add 2 tbsp oil around the edge of the pancake.
 Lift up the edges with a spatula to allow the oil to flow underneath the pancake.
 Cook 3-4 minutes until the bottom turns golden brown.
 Flip and cook another 1-2 minutes on each side to get it as crispy as you like, being careful not let it burn.
 Transfer to a paper towel lined plate and lay paper towels on top while repeating the process again with the remaining batter.
 Cut into serving size wedges and serve with sauce.

 - Add or delete vegetables as you like.